MonaFung/TextCNN--Word2vec--Cross-Validation--Continue-Training/README.md

 While using TextCNN model in practice, I made several improvements to make this model more flexible and practical.

-1. How to implement word2vec in Embedding layer ?
+##1.How to implement word2vec in Embedding layer ?
-1)	First, produce word2vec file using genism.
-You can run like this: import logging import os from gensim.models import word2vec
+###First, produce word2vec file using genism.
+You can run like this:
+import logging
+import os
+from gensim.models import word2vec